jbrisbin/spark-riak-connector/docs/using-connector.md

 Here is a basic Spark Streaming sample which writes to the console with `errorlines.print()`:

-Create a StreamingContext with a SparkConf configuration
+Create a StreamingContext with a SparkConf configuration:

 ```scala
     val ssc = new StreamingContext(sparkConf, Seconds(1))
 ```

-Create a DStream that will connect to serverIP:serverPort
+Create a DStream that will connect to serverIP:serverPort:

 ```scala
     val lines = ssc.socketTextStream(serverIP, serverPort)
 ```

-Count all lines with 'ERROR' in each batch
+Count all lines with 'ERROR' in each batch:

 ```scala
     val errorlines = lines.filter(lines => lines contains "ERROR")
     val errorcount = errorlines.count()
     println(errorcount)
 ```

-Print a few of the error lines to the console.
+Print a few of the error lines to the console and start the stream:
-Start the computation.
 ```scala
     errorlines.print()
     ssc.start()